ckempke/UnityTerrainGeneration/docs/erosion-implementation.md

 ![Pockmarked terrain](media/classic-river.png)

 That screen shot is without the guassian blur, and the terrain took over 20 seconds to generate on my fastest machine (an Apple Silicon M1 Max; it takes more than twice as long on the game PC).
 This is basically just a bunch of pits (the blur smooths them out a bit, but it still looks like a bunch of less-sharp pits).
-At a guess, getting something natural looking there would take hundreds of thousands if iterations (and some tweaking of the rivulets / strength parameters), or adjusting to make each "pit" many, many times larger.
+At a guess, getting something natural looking there would take hundreds of thousands of iterations (and some tweaking of the rivulets / strength parameters), or adjusting to make each "pit" many, many times larger.

 Note that this algoritm works fine in environment where the features are relatively small compared to the resolution of the height map:  such as our global terrain template.
 But for our detail patches, it's going to be too expensive.